magomimmo/modern-cljs/doc/tutorial-18.md

 As we walked through the tutorials of the series we started adding plugins, dependencies and other esoteric options to the `project.clj` file which ended up to be long and confusing.
-Take a look at the latest change you made in the `project.clj` if you don't believe me.
+Take a look at the latest `project.clj` if you don't believe me.

-[Leiningen Profiles][14] offer a very handy and articulated approach for simplifying the writing, but mostly the reading of a project without loosing any expressive power of the map representing the full project.
+[Leiningen Profiles][14] offer a very handy and articulated approach for simplifying the writing, but mostly the reading of a project declaration without loosing any expressive power of the map representing the full project.

 ### Global profiles